FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/config.md

 '[executor]' configuration items involve the execution of related genesis block configurations, mainly including:

 - `[executor].is_wasm`: Used to configure the virtual machine type, 'true' indicates the use of WASM virtual machine, 'false' indicates the use of EVM virtual machine, the configuration option is not dynamically adjustable, the default is' false ';
 - `[executor].is_auth_check`: The configuration switch for permission control. 'true' indicates that permission control is enabled, and 'false' indicates that permission control is disabled.
 This configuration option cannot be dynamically adjusted.
-The permission control function is disabled by default.;
+The permission control function is disabled by default;
 - `[executor].is_serial_execute`: Transaction execution serial and parallel mode configuration switch, 'true' indicates to enter the serial execution mode, 'false' indicates to enter the DMC parallel execution mode, the configuration option is expected not to be dynamically adjusted, the default is' false ';
 - `[executor].auth_admin_account`: Permission administrator account address, only used in permission control scenarios(When the chain version number is greater than 3.3 or the permission is enabled, this configuration must be added)。

 ### 2.2 Node Configuration

-Node configuration 'config.ini' is mainly used to configure the node's chain ID, group ID, and ledger type(State Secret / Non-State Secret)and so on, including service configuration options, consensus configuration options, storage configuration options, transaction pool configuration options, log configuration options, and so on.。
+Node configuration 'config.ini' is mainly used to configure the node's chain ID, group ID, and ledger type(State Secret / Non-State Secret)and so on, including service configuration options, consensus configuration options, storage configuration options, transaction pool configuration options, log configuration options, and so on。

 #### 2.2.1 Service Configuration Options